 Why does not my old water heater do as much water as it used to?

 The answer can be that you’ve buildup in your tank.
-As water heaters era, they have a tendency accumulate sediments and calcareous deposits.
+As the water heaters era, they have a tendency to accumulate sediments and calcareous deposits.
 When the heaters aren’t cleaned periodically, the sediment could rise to a degree which will function as a barrier between the burner and the water, which makes it harder to heat.
-An article printed in a national ASPE plumbing journal states: for each inches of sediment on the bottom of a gas fired water heater, it requires fuel to heat the water.
+An article printed in a national ASPE plumbing journal states: for each inch of sediment on the bottom of a gas-fired water heater, it requires fuel to heat the water.

-Could I use my water heater with solar heating system?
+Could I use my water heater with a solar heating system?

 Is a Drain pan always 100% necessary?